Agent Home Directory

 The Build Agent Home Directory is the directory where the agent is installed.

-The agent stores all related data under its directory.
-The only place that requires installation/uninstallation into an OS is integrating into the automatic start system (for example, service settings under Windows).
+The agent stores all related data under its directory and the only place that requires installation/uninstallation into an OS is integrating into the automatic start system (e.g. service settings under Windows).

 The agent consists of: